twilio-labs/serverless-toolkit/packages/plugin-serverless/README.md

   -p, --profile=profile              Shorthand identifier for your profile.

-  -t, --environment=environment      [default: dev] The environment to retrieve the logs for

   -u, --username=username            A specific API key or account SID to be used for deployment.
 Uses fields in .env
                                      otherwise